Lecture 09: Introduction to Two-Way ANOVA

 • If the interaction effect (Tutoring × School) is significant, then the impact of tutoring depends on school type, suggesting that different tutoring programs work better in different school settings.

-1. First advantage of Factorial Design is reducing the error variance so that we can have higher power to examine group differences.
+1. One advantage of factorial design is reducing error variance, which increases power to detect group differences.

-• Let’s say we are interested in testing the effect of level of arousal (e.g., anxiety) on math performance, but we already think that gender is associated with performance.
+• Suppose we want to test the effect of arousal (e.g., anxiety) on math performance and suspect that gender is associated with performance.

-• Adding gender as an IV explains more variance, thus, reducing the amount of error variance of DV.
+• Adding gender as an IV explains more variance and reduces error variance in the DV.

-• Note.
-We define error as anything NOT related to (explained by) the IVs.
+• Note: We define error as anything not explained by the IVs.

 1. One key advantage of factorial design is that it allows us to consider more complicated scenarios by including multiple factors in a single experiment.
 This means we can analyze not only the main effects of each factor but also their interactions, providing deeper insights into real-world complexities.